New law's message for Oregon drivers: Put those devices down!

-Distracted driving has been on the rise for years, fueled by a constant increase in the capabilities and sophistication of cellphones.
-First texting, then email, then social media and streaming music have created more ways to tempt drivers to take their eyes off the road.
+Distracted driving has been on the rise for years, fueled by a constant increase in the capabilities and sophistication of consumer cellphones.
+First texting, then email, then social media and streaming music have created more and more ways to tempt drivers to take their eyes off the road.

-"It's amazing how many people are paying attention to these devices," said Sgt.
+"It's amazing how many people are paying attention to these devices," says Sgt.
 Clayton Simon of the Lake Oswego Police Department.
-Officers on the road often observe drivers moving erratically, he said, and "you think maybe they're drunk, and then you pull up next to them and see, 'Oh, they're on their phone.' "
+Officers on the road often observe drivers moving erratically, he says, and "you think maybe they're drunk, and then you pull up next to them and see, 'Oh, they're on their phone.'"

 Officers have had difficulty enforcing the current law, which only prohibits the hand-held use of "communication devices" and could technically exclude standalone media players, GPS units or even tablets that lack cellular network connectivity — even though those devices have the potential to be equally distracting.